p4rkerw/dpcr_design/qPCR/deprecated_hsapiens_chr13_DCLK1.md

 qPCR primer and probe design for DCLK1.
+This document has been deprecated.
 All the alignments below (positions) is based on GRCh38.p14.
 # Introduction